TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 13/Revelation 13.7.md

 ---

-And it was given unto him to make war with the saints, and to overcome them: and there was given to him authority over every tribe and people and tongue and nation.
+It was given to him to make war with the saints, and to overcome them.
+Authority over every tribe, people, language, and nation was given to him.